What is an Emergency Medical Technician (EMT)

 - 2 Days of examinations (MCQ's and OSCE's) with the Pre Hospital Emergency Care Council.

-Upon successful completions candidates will be invited to apply for their practitioner’s license and to join the national register.
+Upon successful completion candidates will be invited to apply for their practitioner’s license and to join the national register.
 More information about the PHECC register.

 General Course Content Overview